niteshj11/azure-app-service-ai-scenarios-integrated-sample/docs/TESTING_GUIDE.md

-# 🧪 TechMart AI Chatbot - Testing Guide
+# 🧪 Zava AI Chatbot - Testing Guide

-This guide covers testing the TechMart AI Chatbot both locally and on Azure, with manual testing procedures and automated test scripts.
+This guide covers testing the Zava AI Chatbot both locally and on Azure, with manual testing procedures and automated test scripts.

 ## 🏠 Local Testing